Chris H. Wilson: Personal life

 Wilson was born in Logan, Utah and raised working for his family's car dealership, Wilson Motors Company.
 He attended Utah State University and in 2009 bought his family car dealership from his father.
 He then served as president of the New Car Dealers of Utah during the 2019 term.

 Political career

 In 2020, Wilson announced he would run against the incumbent republican, Lyle W. Hillyard who had been unchallenged in a primary for 35 years.
-Wilson, ran on a platform of pushing for term limits for state legislators, directly criticizing his predecessor for staying in office for as long as he did, even though Wilson had supported Hillyard in the past.
-Wilson claimed he was inspired to run after seeing his predecessors tax reform votes, and described the incumbent, Hillyard, as "out of touch."
+Wilson ran on a platform of pushing for term limits for state legislators, directly criticizing his predecessor for staying in office for as long as he did, even though Wilson had supported Hillyard in the past.
+Wilson claimed he was inspired to run after seeing his predecessor's tax reform votes, and described the incumbent, Hillyard, as "out of touch."
 He beat Democrat Nancy Huntly in the November 2020 election to the Utah State Senate.
-He represents the 25th district, which covers Cache, and Rich counties.
+He represents the 25th district, which covers Cache and Rich counties.